Menu

 Setup

-PR Answer Packs are generated by the hosted Snipara GitHub App.
-For repository onboarding, run npx create-snipara --github from the repository root, approve the GitHub App in the browser, and connect the detected repository.
-Once connected, pull request events queue Answer Packs and push events keep the repository index fresh.
+GitHub PR Answer Packs are generated by the hosted Snipara GitHub App.
+GitLab MR Answer Packs use the connected GitLab account and project webhook.
+Once connected, review events queue Answer Packs and push events keep the repository index fresh.

 npx create-snipara --github